ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

-# Cryptographic security and block ciphers
+# Week 2: Cryptographic security and block ciphers

 This week’s exercises focus on block ciphers, public-private key generation and practical use of certificates.